Car problems Peugeot

 Peugeot is known for cars with a French character: distinctive design, pleasant comfort and often affordable to buy.
 At the same time, owners regularly report complaints about engines, electronics and diesel systems.
 In particular, models with the 1.2-litre PureTech petrol engines and diesel versions with AdBlue (a fluid that converts nitrogen oxides in the exhaust into nitrogen and water) suffer from recurring problems.

 The experience of Peugeot drivers is mixed.
-Some cars run hundreds of thousands of kilometres without any significant breakdowns, while other examples show problems early on.
+Some cars cover hundreds of thousands of kilometres without any significant faults, while other examples develop problems early on.
 That makes it all the more important to know model-specific weaknesses.
-Anyone buying or driving a Peugeot would be wise to carry out targeted checks and preventive maintenance.
+Anyone who buys or drives a Peugeot would do well to carry out targeted checks and preventive maintenance.
 Fortunately, parts are widely available and there are plenty of specialists who know Peugeot well.

-‘ Avoid diesel versions if you mainly do city miles. ’
+‘ Avoid diesel versions if you mainly drive in town. ’

 General Peugeot problems: engines, electronics and running gear